Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Why does helper decisioning require agentic AI rather than rule-based systems?

-Helper decisioning is a constraint-governed optimization problem with too many interacting variables for rule-based systems to handle reliably at scale.
-Rule-based systems encoding “if-then” trees across product attributes, building access, customer history, driver capability, and helper availability become unmaintainable quickly and produce systematic misallocation at the edges where multiple factors interact.
-Agentic AI architecture models the problem differently: rather than encoding human-defined rules, the system learns from operational data — which products, in which contexts, with which customer histories, with which drivers, actually required two-person crew at execution.
+Agentic AI architecture models the problem differently.
+It learns from operational data — which products, contexts, customer histories, and drivers actually required two-person crew at execution.
 Models retrain on accumulated data, adapting to changing product mix, new building types, and evolving driver capability.
-The agentic property is consequential: the system doesn’t just predict helper requirements — it acts on the prediction, generating crew assignments, dispatching helpers to routes, and dynamically reassigning when conditions change.
+The agentic property matters because the system does not only predict helper requirements; it acts on the prediction by generating crew assignments, dispatching helpers, and dynamically reassigning labor when conditions change.

 How does helper-aware routing change the routing problem structurally?